 How do I participate in the ITC?

-Applications for certification are accepted in December, May, and August each year.
+Applications for certification are accepted in August each year.
 Please do not register for any module sessions in REPORTER until accepted into the program and registered in the Certification by the facilitator in REPORTER.
 Participants will be notified via University email of their acceptance and provided instructions.

 How long can I take to complete the program?

-It is recommended that faculty participants complete the certification within two academic years from the time of enrollment.
+Participants should complete the certification within one calendar year from the time of enrollment.
 The certification can be achieved in one semester, with diligence.
-We encourage faculty participants to succinctly complete all modules and reflective activities.
+We encourage participants to succinctly complete all modules and reflective activities.

 Is there a cost for the certification?